 - Virtual IP – Enter a virtual IP address to identify the VRRP pair.
 Ensure that the virtual IP address is not the same as the IP address of the Edge Interface or the third-party router.

-- Advertise Interval – Enter the time interval with which the VRRP master sends VRRP advertisement packets to other members in the VRRP group.
+- Advertise Interval – Enter the time interval with which the primary VRRP device sends VRRP advertisement packets to other members in the VRRP group.

-- Priority – To configure the Edge as VRRP master, enter a value that exceeds the priority value of the third party router.
+- Priority – To configure the Edge as primary VRRP device, enter a value that exceeds the priority value of the third party router.
 The default is 100.

-- Preempt Delay – Select the checkbox so that SD-WAN Edge can preempt the third-party router which is currently the master, after the specified preempt delay.
+- Preempt Delay – Select the checkbox so that SD-WAN Edge can preempt the third-party router which is currently the primary device, after the specified preempt delay.